zicklag/docs-1/docs/reference/cli.md

+---
+description: Directus has two command line interfaces (CLI) that you can use for various actions.
+One is used for server-side actions that relate to your on-prem instance, like migrating the database or resetting a user, while the other allows you to interact with a Directus instance as you would with an SDK.
+readTime: 12 minutes
+---

 # Command Line Interface

 > Directus has two command line interfaces (CLI) that you can use for various actions.
 One is used for server-side